Local Limit Theorem in negative curvature: Topological pressure at

-for some function $B(x)$. \francois{Being a $\G$-invariant continuous function, $B(x)$ is bounded.} For this choice of $\d $, we prove (\ref{GL(64)}) by induction on $k$. \francois{For $k=0 $, (\ref{GL(64)}) is trivial for a suitable choice of $C$.} We are going to show that $ F_{k+1} / F_k $ is bounded independently of $k$ (compare \cite{GL} Proposition 4.7).
+for some constant $B$.
+For this choice of $\d $, we prove (\ref{GL(64)}) by induction on $k$.
+For $k=0 $, (\ref{GL(64)}) is trivial for a suitable choice of $C$.
+We are going to show that $ F_{k+1} / F_k $ is bounded independently of $k$ (compare \cite{GL} Proposition 4.7).
 We write: